nutanix-cloud-native/opendocs/docs/capx/v1.0.x/addons/install_csi_driver.md

 This can be done manually in the workload clusters or by using a `ClusterResourceSet` in the management cluster as explained above.

-See the Managing Storage section of [CSI Driver documentation](https://portal.nutanix.com/page/documents/details?targetId=CSI-Volume-Driver-v2_5:csi-csi-plugin-storage-c.html){target=_blank} on the Nutanix Portal for more configuration information.
+See the Official [CSI Driver documentation](https://portal.nutanix.com/page/documents/details?targetId=CSI-Volume-Driver-v2_6:CSI-Volume-Driver-v2_6){target=_blank} on the Nutanix Portal for more configuration information.